Peihao-Xiang/MultiMAE-DER/README.md

 ## Contact

-If you have any questions, please feel free to contact me via [E-mail](pxian001@fiu.edu).
+If you have any questions, please feel free to reach me out at pxian001@fiu.edu.

 ## Acknowledgments
 This project is built upon [VideoMAE](https://github.com/innat/VideoMAE) and [MAE-DFER](https://github.com/sunlicai/MAE-DFER).
 Thanks for their great codebase.